mathieudpnt/Ketos/README.md

     conda activate ketos_env
     ```

- 3. Install the PyPI package manager and Jupyter Notebook:
+ 3. Install the pip package manager and Jupyter Notebook:
     ```bash
     conda install pip
     conda install jupyter #if you want to run the executable jupyter notebooks in the tutorials